Method Man Got "Mad" At Doitall's Party, Then Redman & Fans Laughed

 Jersey club music dominated the night with some R&B classics.
 Redman, another Newark native, stayed on his feet dancing and posing for photos while legendary MC-turned-DJ Lord Finesse kept the crowd moving from behind the turntables.
 Greg Nice of Nice-N-Smooth, actor Tobias Truvillion and Grafh also stopped through as well.

 Beyond the artists the guest list reflected Newark’s creative backbone.
-Community figures, business leaders and arts advocates shared space with journalists including AllHipHop cofounder Chuck Creekmur, Newark Film Festival creator Ken Griffith, Big Ced of Black Enterprise and Newark Arts Council leader Lauren Le’Beaux Craig.
+Community figures, business leaders and arts advocates shared space with journalists including AllHipHop’s CEO Chuck “Jigsaw” Creekmur, Newark Film Festival creator Ken Griffith, Big Ced of Black Enterprise and Newark Arts Council leader Lauren Le’Beaux Craig.

 While the evening delivered laughs and nostalgia it also carried purpose.